Bosco (TV series): Plot

 The show was presented by Bosco, a small, red-haired puppet, supposedly a five-year-old child with bright red cheeks and a really squeaky voice.
 Bosco and the other presenters usually spoke English, but to help young children learn Irish, Bosco often peppered English speech with Irish phrases, much like the way Dora the Explorer often speaks Spanish.
 Bosco lived in a brightly painted wooden box (hence the name, bosca being Irish for "box"), only ever wandering far from it to go on excursions to such places as Dublin Zoo or the HB Ice Cream factory.
 The show also had a number of other segments.

 There are various short animations, usually stop-motion, as part of the show.
-The Plonsters were plasticine critters, which are continually engaged in fights or schemes against each other.
+The Plonsters were plasticine figures, which are continually engaged in fights or schemes against each other.
 Faherty's Garden, created by David Byrne, starred the eponymous Faherty a dog, plagued by an amateur crow magician (Cornelius, who would often turn purple, much to his distress) in a series of shorts featuring stop-motion models.
-Freddy the Fox features a host of characters each with distinctive traits, such as Fiachra the Frog, Gregory Grainog and Sile Seilide.
+Freddy the Fox features a host of characters each with distinctive traits, such as Fiachra the Frog, Gregory Grainneog and Sile Seilide.
 There was also a cartoon featuring a rather strange potato family, The McSpuds, that live in a supermarket (Savers) owned by Mr McGinty.
 At night, the potato children, Sheila and Seamus, run amok.
 The Tongue Twister Twins were also regularly featured.
 These animations were created by Jim Quin from Thurles, County Tipperary.

-The show featured arts and crafts segments which were called make and do, in the style of the BBC's children's programme Blue Peter.
+The show featured arts and crafts segments which were called Make and Do, in the style of the BBC's children's programme Blue Peter.
 Another prominent part of the show was story-time and each show featured a song.